-Generally if you need to track engagement with specific elements on your website, we would recommend using Google Tag Manager — but what if you only have GA4 to work with?
+Generally if you need to track engagement with specific elements on your website, such as button clicks, we would recommend using Google Tag Manager (GTM) — but what if you only have GA4 to work with and can’t use GTM?

 This free lesson from our Practical GA4 course shows you how to track clicks to different elements and engagement directly in GA4 without needing Google Tag Manager.